 Here is a video from Pit Boss that does a better job of showing this beauty off.

 This smoker is remarkably like the Masterbuilt XL vertical pellet smoker.
-Both of these smokers are huge, look incredible and cost about $400.
+Both of these smokers are huge, look incredible and cost about the same.